The ultimate guide to bitcoin-backed Loans

 Buy a house

 However, a significant tax liability or desire to hold a long-term bitcoin position may prevent one from cashing out.
-A bitcoin loan is an option to get access to cash needed for a real estate purchase without missing out on future appreciation.
+A bitcoin-backed loan is an option to get access to cash needed for a real estate purchase without missing out on future appreciation.

 Business investment